jerome-chua/process-first-llc/README.md

 2. Create virtual env in `backend` folder with `python3 -m venv venv`
 3. Activate venv with `. venv/bin/activate`
 4. Install packages with `pip3 install -r requirements.txt`
-5. Create `.env` file with relevant API keys (can reference `.env.example`)
-6. Run `python3 main.py` to run the backend
+5. Run `python3 main.py` to run the backend
-7. Enter the following in a browser: `http://localhost:8000/docs` to see APIs
+6. Enter the following in a browser: `http://localhost:8000/docs` to see APIs

 ### API Routes
 The backend provides the following API endpoints: